PINPAL/wm_gallery/README.md

 **RADAR:**

-- Fix Window back wall so it aligns with radar.
 - Redo Radar in a proper "radar" art style.

 # Gameplay Feedback

 - Window sucks due to wallbang
-- Add more cover to gift shop (block bridge to mid)
-- Low walls to bombsite b
 - Shipping container bad
-- Make rock on lock (lookg from ct brigther)
 - B bombsite quick site to heaven
 - Dirty mid angle
-- Delete the cones
 - B bombsite bad
-- One way wall in ivy
 - Plant pot on A not wallbangable
-- Mid window glass not walbangable
-- Construction needs other way out
 - Mid very open and empty
-- Make yellow easier to jump up
 - Shrink connector side top mid
-- Parkour back up drop
 - Move bombsite B closer
 - Heaven make smaller